adobkin/libcapn/README.md

 apn_set_pkcs12_file(ctx, "push_test.p12", "123");
 ```

-By default the library uses production environment to interact with Apple Push Notification Service (APNs).
+By default the library uses production environment to interact with Apple Push Notification Service (APNS).
 Call `apn_set_mode()` passing `APN_MODE_SANDBOX` to
 use sandbox environment.

-> <p style="color: red"> Certificate and private key (or .p12 file) must conform to the specified mode, otherwise the notifications will not be
+> <p style="color: red"> Certificate and private key (or .p12 file) must conforms to the specified mode, otherwise the notifications will not be
 transported to the device.</p>

 ```c